 The Gulf Coast provides employment to many people, who work on the docks or offshore.
 New Orleans is the sixth-largest cruise port in the United States, and there are, in general, roughly 70 to 100 active oil rigs in the waters off of Louisiana’s coast.

 Within this booming industry, accidents are common.
 The Jones Act is an important piece of legislation for maritime workers seeking justice in the face of negligent work conditions or other accidents.

 The Jones Act (originally called the Merchant Marine Act of 1920 and sometimes referred to as the Death on the High Seas Act) a federal law that defines the maritime commerce legislation in the United States.
 If a maritime worker is injured or dead for the negligence of employers or other personnel, the worker can claim under the Jones Act, 46 U.S. Code § 30104.

 For example, one of our clients at Breaux Law Firm was a longshoreman who was injured while working on a dock when an improperly welded metal plate struck him in the head, resulting in neck injuries that required surgery.

-It has been possible to get results because; New Orleans maritime injury lawyers at Breaux Law Firm have years of experience in helping seaman and maritime workers with success.
+It has been possible to get results because; New Orleans Maritime Lawyersof Breaux Law Firm have years of experience in helping seaman and maritime workers with success.

-Maritime accidents are complex, but an established attorney can help you understand how your injury is classified and how best to proceed.
+Maritime accidents are complex, but an established admiralty attorney can help you understand how your injury is classified and how best to proceed.